 There are some fabulous hotels in Amsterdam, but the prices are usually quite impressive too.
 It’s often really not easy to find a nice place to stay in the city center on a lower budget, but the longer in advance you book, the more (affordable) options you’ll have.
 So book your accommodation as soon as you know your travel dates!

 Here are some of the best-rated hotels in central Amsterdam for all budgets:

-- €€€€€ NH Collection Grand Hotel Krasnapolsky – the most popular and more affordable 5* hotel in the city center.
+- €€€€€ NH Collection Grand Hotel Krasnapolsky – the most popular and affordable-luxury 5* hotel in the city center.

-- €€€€+ Hotel Estheréa – for those looking for someting a bit more unique.
+- €€€€+ Hotel Estheréa – for those looking for something a bit more unique.
 Nice location on the Singel canal.

 - €€€€ Park Plaza Victoria – one of the most popular 4* hotels, good location for sightseeing.